oliviazhang0809/cassandra-sandbox/README.md

 ## 3. Steps to bring up your machines

+Please go to `duke-serv/vagrant` and follow the instructions.

 ### 3.1 One time setup
 You need to install some dependencies (gems, plugins, etc) before starting the program the first time.
 Besides [vagrant](https://docs.vagrantup.com/v2/installation/), you can get everything setup by running
 ```